Kotlin/KEEP/proposals/collection-literals.md

 ## Motivation

 1. Marketing.
-    A lot of modern languages have this feature.
+    A lot of modern languages have collection literals.
     The presence of this feature makes a good first impression on the language.
 2. Collections (not literals) are very widely used in programs.
     They deserve a separate literal.